gseim/gseim.github.io/source/new_project.rst

   :math:`x_2`,
   a ``sum_2`` element and an ``integrator``.
 To bring ``src_ac`` into the canvas, select it from the library, and drag it into the canvas.
+(Instead of navigating the block tree panel, one can also use the ``Search for a block by name`` button in the menu bar.)

   .. image:: new_project_2.png
-    :width: 250
+    :width: 180
-    :alt: Alternative text
+    :alt: Block tree panel

   |
 - Place the components, keeping in mind the connections you will need to make.

   .. image:: new_project_3.png
-    :width: 350
+    :width: 180
-    :alt: Alternative text
+    :alt: placing blocks

-- Next, we need to set the properties (parameters) for each of the elements.
+- Next, we need to set the properties (parameter values) for each of the elements.
 In this example, the parameters for ``sum_2`` and ``integrator`` are not required to be changed (from their default values).
 For the ``src_ac`` elements, we need to set the amplitude, frequency, and phase.
 Double-click on the element of interest, and edit its parameter values.
-  For :math:`x_1 = 4 \cos \omega t`, the parameters
-  ``a``, ``f_hz``, ``phi_deg``
+  For the ``src_ac`` element corresponding to :math:`x_1`, the parameters ``a``, ``f_hz``, ``phi_deg``
   should be set to 4, 10, and 90, respectively.
-  For :math:`x_2 = 3 \sin \omega t`, they
-  should be set to 3, 10, and 0, respectively, as shown below.
+  For the other source, they should be set to 3, 10, and 0, respectively.

   .. image:: new_project_4.png
-    :width: 600
+    :width: 350
-    :alt: Alternative text
+    :alt: parameter values

-  (Note that it is also possible to add comments about a block by double-clicking on it and then selecting the ``Advacned`` tab.)
+  (Note that it is also possible to add comments about a block using the ``Advacned`` tab in the ``Properties`` window.)

 - Connect the elements as required.
-To make a connection between two ports, click on one of the ports and then the other.
+To make a connection between two ports, click on one of the ports and then on the other.

   .. image:: new_project_5.png
-    :width: 350
+    :width: 180
-    :alt: Alternative text
+    :alt: connections

 - We now want to indicate to the simulator which variables it should save (and make available for plotting).
-These are of two types:
+These **output variables** are of two types:

-  - Node value: This is the value of the variable represented by a node (wire).
-To select a node value as an output variable, left-click on the node (wire), and it will appear in a different colour as shown below.
+  - **Node value**: This is the value of the variable represented by a node (wire).
+To select a node value as an output variable, left-click on that wire, and it will appear in a different colour as shown below.

     .. image:: new_project_6.png
-      :width: 350
+      :width: 180
-      :alt: Alternative text
+      :alt: outvar selection

-    Now, right click on that wire and select ``Add to outvars``.
-A box which describes the node (as a connection between node x of element xx and node y of element yy) appears.
-Give a suitable name to this output variable as shown below.
+    Now, right click on the wire and select ``Add to outvars``.
+A box which appears which describes the node as a connection between node x of element xx and node y of element yy.
+Give a suitable name to this output variable, as shown below.

     .. image:: new_project_7.png
-      :width: 500
+      :width: 300
-      :alt: Alternative text
+      :alt: outvar selection

     |
-  - Output parameter of an element: For each element, a few output parameters are declared in the library.
-To select an output parameter of a specific element, right-click on that element and select ``Add to outvars``.
+  - **Output parameter of an element**: For each element, a few output parameters are declared in the library.
+To select an output parameter of a specific element, first select the element with left-click, and then right-click and select ``Add to outvars``.
 The output parameters available for that element will appear.
-For example, if you click on the ``integrator``, the following dialog box will be displayed.
+For example, for the ``integrator``, the following dialog box will be displayed.
     Select ``y`` and give a suitable name to the corresponding output variable.

     .. image:: new_project_8.png
-      :width: 400
+      :width: 320
-      :alt: Alternative text
+      :alt: outvar selection

   |
 - The next step is to set simulation parameters such as time step,